acarolinao/Musa/README.md

 This repository contains the scripts in bash and R used in chapters 2 and 3 of the thesis: Species-wide diversity of Musa spp.
 NLR genes and their distinct response to Fusarium TR4 infection submited the 30th of September of 2025

 ## 🗂️ Table of Contents
-- [Musa diversity genotypic characterization] (#1musa-diversity-genotypic-characterization)
+- [Musa diversity genotypic characterization] (#-musa-diversity-genotypic-characterization)
 - [SNP NLRs](# 2.
 Extraction of SNP NLRs)
 - [De Novo Assemblies](# 3.
 De Novo Assemblies )
 - [Annotation Pipeline](# 4.
 Annotation Pipeline)

 ***
-# 1. Musa diversity genotypic characterization
+# Musa diversity genotypic characterization

 A diversity panel of 201 accesions was genotyped with a SNP-based variant calling used for principal component anaylsis (pca), phylogeny and population structure.
 The reference genome of Musa acuminata spp malaccensis (DH-Pahang) v4 published in 2021 (https://www.nature.com/articles/s42003-021-02559-3) was used to align the reads of the accesions in the panel for the variant calling.